 BIOLOGY 1A & BIOLOGY 1AL and BIOLOGY 1B are taught fall, spring, and summer semesters, and students may enroll in either the 1A series or 1B (but not both) during any semester.
 The courses do not need to be taken in any particular order.

-For information regarding undergraduate programs and other courses in the biological sciences, see the following department listings in this Guide and visit the Biology @ Berkeley webpage.
+For information regarding undergraduate programs and other courses in the biological sciences, see the following department listings in this Guide and visit Biology @ Berkeley.